SELF GUIDED AUDIO TOURS HAWAII

 men paddleboarding in lake tahoeShutterstock Image

-For a more tame laking activity try stand-up paddleboarding.
-Pick a spot, grab a board and enjoy the solitude of the mountains around you.
+For a more tame lake activity, try stand-up paddleboarding.
+Pick a spot, grab a board, and enjoy the solitude and beauty of the lake with the mountains surrounding you.

 Where to Stay in Lake Tahoe